Level 0 – Pre-classical

 Level 2 – Intermediate

 Students continue to practice the basics of dance as they begin learning their first margam, or list of required dances.
 Students are properly grounded in thala (beat) and laya (rhythm).
+Students also learn more complicated variations of the basic advaus.

 - Alarippu